MindorksOpenSource/Uber-Car-Animation-Android/README.md

 <br>

 ## About this Open Source Project
 This project contains a sample app that shows how to animate the car icon of Uber app from a Source to a Destination on Google Map.
+We will build the following in this project:
+* Use Google Map to draw path from Origin to Destination
+* Use list of locations to draw a path between Origin and Destination just like Uber
+* Use list of location to update car location
+* Use LinearInterpolator for animation
+* Draw one path of two colours i.e. grey and black
+* Animate the black path from Origin to Destination just like Uber application
+* Animate the car icon just like Uber application

 ## Screenshots from this project